Network Structure and Naive Sequential Learning: Introduction

-While DeGroot proposes the averaging rule as an ad-hoc heuristic, several recent papers have developed behavioral microfoundations for naive learning in the repeated-interaction setting. \citet*{molavi16} axiomatize ``log-linear learning'', where the log-odds ratio of each player's belief in period $t+1$ equals to a linear combination of the log-odds ratios of her neighbors' beliefs from period $t$.
-This characterization resembles our Lemma \ref{lem:naive_behavior} and Lemma \ref{lem:naive_behavior_weighted}, which show that log-linear learning also appears in a sequential learning model under our inferential naiveté assumption. \citet{mueller2015general} discuss conditions on utility functions and signal structures guaranteeing that naive agents will learn correctly on \emph{all} networks. \citet*{levy2017information} define the Bayesian Peer Influence heuristic, which is based on the same error as the behavioral assumption we study.
-As in DeGroot, their model leads to correct learning under reasonable assumptions on the network structures.
+While DeGroot proposes the averaging rule as an ad hoc heuristic, several recent papers have developed behavioral microfoundations for learning in the repeated-interaction setting \citep*{molavi16,mueller2019general,levy2017information}.
 These models closely resemble ours at the level of individual behavior, but their predictions about society's long-run beliefs are more in line with DeGroot.
 As such, changes in network structure again have a limited scope for affecting learning outcomes in this literature.